fuera6/fuera6/README.md

 ![header](https://capsule-render.vercel.app/api?type=waving&color=timeGradient&height=300&section=header&text=Nice%20to%20meet%20you%20everyone!%20🙌&fontSize=50)
 Hi!
 My name is Seokjun Kim.
 Hope you enjoy my GitHub!

-- 🪖 I'm currently serving in the armed forces.
 - 🧑‍🎓 I’m on a leave of absence from the Department of Medicine, Kyung Hee University College of Medicine, Seoul, South Korea.
-- 🏸 My hobby is playing badminton.
+- 🏸 My hobby is playing badminton and drawing.
 - 🤔 I’m looking for help with the digital healthcare roadmap.
 #